 There are many ways to add this theme to your den with pillows and other decorative touches.

-- Choose either a Christmas beach pillow or a needlepoint coral and shell Santa pillow for the couch.
+- Choose either a Christmas beach pillow or a hooked octopus pillow for the couch.

 - This carved seabird statue only needs a red ribbon to complete its journey to Christmas.

 There are many ways to decorate the mantel of a beach Christmas.
 You can go pure beach only or mix beach elements and icons, with traditional holly or pine garland.
 Shell stockings are a must for Christmas decorating.
 Other mantel beach themes may include: